Radiography School 2018-2019 Student Handbook

 PERSONAL INFORMATION CHANGES

 As a member of UA's health care team, the program and CEC’s must have current personal data for all Student Radiographers.
-Students must notify the Radiography School in writing of any change to:
+Students must notify the Radiography Program in writing of any change to:

 ● your name (in the case of a marital change the spouse's name is also requested)*

 ● include the effective date of the change

 * A Student Radiographer whose name has changed will also be required to obtain a new photo identification badge from their CEC Security Department .

 ● ARRT: If prior to graduation all ARRT clinical competencies have been met, the Student Radiographer will be eligible to apply for the American Registry of Radiologic Technology's (ARRT) certification examination.
 This post-graduation "license to practice" is a crucial component for the graduate Radiographer's job prospects and advancements.
 The entire educational program here at UA is geared towards the graduate Radiographer's successful completion of this examination.
 Upon successfully passing the ARRT examination (=> 75% scaled score), the graduate Radiographer would be given the title of Radiologic Technologist (R.T.) registered in the category of Radiography (R).
 This registration is acknowledged not only in the United States, but is also recognized by many other countries including the British Commonwealth (e.g. England, Canada, Australia, etc.).
 Although additional regional testing may be required by certain states or countries, you should be well prepared for successfully passing any of those examinations after passing the ARRT certification examination.